- Location:Chattarpur, Madhya Pradesh, Central India

 Panna National Park is located in Madhya Pradesh a central Indian state.
 Panna is about 57 KMS away from Khajuraho which is famous for its erotic ancient temples.
 This area is known for the diamond business, but also an abode of few of the finest wildlife found in India.

 Panna is one of Project Tiger Reserves of India.
-The Panna national park is worldwide famous for the wild cats which includes tigers along with deer and antelope.
+The Panna national park is worldwide famous for the wild cats which include tigers along with deer and antelope.

 Because of its nearness to few well-known tourist destinations of India as Khajuraho and Orchha etc, Panna is known as a very exciting wildlife stop-over tourist attraction.

 The climate of Panna is the tropical one.
-The summer moths here are fairly scorching, but provide the maximum probability to encounter the special wildlife in the park.
+The summer months here are fairly scorching, but provide the maximum probability to encounter the special wildlife in the park.